Suspect jumps from Westbank Expressway following gunfight with police

-GRENTA, La (WGNO) The Gretna Police Department says a traffic stop turned into a chase that led to a gunfight and a suspect jumping from the elevated Westbank Expressway.
+GRETNA, La.
+(WGNO) — The Gretna Police Department says a traffic stop turned into a chase that led to a gunfight and a suspect jumping from the elevated Westbank Expressway.

-It started at about 7:30 tonight when an officer noticed a car with multiple traffic violations, according to Deputy Chief Jason DeMarco.
+It started at about 7:30 p.m. on November 5, when an officer noticed a car with multiple traffic violations, according to Deputy Chief Jason DiMarco.
 Police say the suspect’s car sped away with the officer’s police cruiser following — lights and siren operating.

 At that point, police say the car headed onto the Westbank Expressway where it ran into the back of another car, causing significant damage to both vehicles.

-Note: UPDATE: According to the Gretna Police Department, the alleged suspect in the incident is 29-year-old Glendale Allen of New Orleans.